 Wild Mediterranean Oregano Oil – Oregatrex – Several years ago my husband cleared up his long-standing allergies by using Wild Mediterranean Oregano Oil.
 He was elated to be able to get off long term allergy meds which really didn’t provide much allergy relief.
 Recommended dose is six drops in a veggie capsule with food 3 times daily or according to your healthcare practitioner.
 After six weeks, break for 2 weeks and then resume if needed.

-Allergy Prevention for Home and Office Environment
+Natural Allergy Relief for Home and Office Environment

 Air Purification – Using ionic air purifiers in the bedroom, living area and office helps reduce allergens in the air.
 The Germicidal UV lamp is the best air purification method now available for destroying microorganisms such as viruses, bacteria and mold.